 Manufacturing can, however, benefit greatly from project management ideas.
 I believe that there are few things in life that cannot be projectized.
 Even life itself has a beginning, middle, and end, and creates something unique.
 The manufacturing environment comprises a lot of beginnings, middles, and ends.
 After all, a single product is made up of a multitude of projects, and considerations, including:

 - Design of a new, industry-designing product

 - Production preparation

 - Shortening time-to-market

 Every one of these considerations benefits from some basic project management best practices.
-Or course, it can feel a bit daunting if you’re thinking of your entire process; instead, start with something do-able, bite sized pieces.
+Of course, it can feel a bit daunting if you’re thinking of your entire process; instead, start with something do-able, bite-sized pieces.

 Here are five tips to start incorporating project management processes in your team:

 One of the first activities in any project is to define what the project is, and everything that needs to be done.
 This is achieved by collecting requirements which include details of the deliverables, timelines, quality expectations, etc.

 Setting goals and establishing these requirements is the first step for any project to go forward, regardless of methodology.
 This will also encourage your team to get together to think about the work ahead, define milestones and deliverables, and think about deadlines.
 Be as detailed and thorough as you can during this exercise, as it will help you manage the project later on.